godswill-ikot/godswill-ikot/README.md

 ### Skills Learned
 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns using wireshark.
+- Ability to generate and recognize attack signatures and patterns using Wireshark.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of cybersecurity frameworks for organizations from industry frameworks like NIST CSF, ISC/IEC27001, and COBIT for compliance and governance
 -  Development of critical thinking and problem-solving skills in cybersecurity.